All right, Hour 2, Sean Hannity Show, toll-free, 800-941-SHAWN.

 I would like to think that we, the United States of America, can peacefully, you know, work out our differences and do what's right for the country.

-But there are people that want to dramatically alter what America is, what it has been, and and turn it into something that we know fails.
+But there are people that want to dramatically alter what America is, what it has been, and turn it into something that we know fails.

-And I don't for the life of me know why.
+And I don't, for the life of me, know why.

 You always say to us, Sean, let your heart not be troubled.